georgi/blog/posts/2008/9/patroon-a-javascript-template-engine-part-2.md

 ---
 category: Javascript
+tags: template, engine, json
 date: 2008-09-16
 languages: javascript, html

-tags: template, engine, jsonPatroon - a Javascript Template Engine (Part 2)
+Patroon - a Javascript Template Engine (Part 2)
 ===============================================

 This post is an update to my [initial post][3].
 Patroon has been